Justin, share with us, why Blueprint 1543? Why did you start this organization?

 25 years is a long run.
 Why does bringing the sciences to Christianity and other religious beliefs matter so much to you?

 It is striking to me that often the most important values and commitments people have concern God and ultimate realities and yet the sciences have commonly avoided the careful study of these aspects of humanness.
 Furthermore, many of the world’s biggest challenges and potential solutions are related to the sciences and science-related technologies.
 But whereas the sciences can give us new insights about ourselves and the world around us, the sciences alone can’t tell us what constitutes a flourishing life and can’t tell us how we should and shouldn’t use science-based technologies.
-Answers to those questions will come from value systems, philosophies and religions.
+Answers to those questions will come from value systems, philosophies, and religions.
 And so, many of the biggest questions in life have a key role for the sciences but not only the sciences.
 The best of philosophy, theology, and other modes of inquiry have important roles to play, too.

 I have heard you worked for Young Life in your past.
-What led you to down that path?
+What led you down that path?

 My wife led me to Young Life.
 Young Life led her to a genuine life-changing relationship with Jesus, and she sold me on the good sense of Young Life’s relational approach to doing ministry.
-And so, when I was a doctoral student and a newly-wed, my wife and I did Young Life together as volunteers, and then, years later, when I was feeling a little disillusioned with the value of academic work, my wife took a position on Young Life staff at one of their camp in Virginia and then later we co-led a Young Life area in Kansas.
+And so, when I was a doctoral student and a newly-wed, my wife and I did Young Life together as volunteers, and then, years later, when I was feeling a little disillusioned with the value of academic work, my wife took a position on Young Life staff at one of their camps in Virginia and then later we co-led a Young Life area in Kansas.

 Starting an organization is a big move.
 What excites you?